runemadsen/github-oauth/README.md

       redirect '/'
     end

+You can specify the specific scope for the authenticating user:

+    redirect GithubOAuth.authorize_url('github_client_id', 'github_client_secret', 'gist')

 I'm planning on releasing my GithubAPI gem that takes this token and makes read/write operations to the Github API super simple.